open-and-sustainable/prismaid/docs/help-development.md

 ### Technical Foundation
 prismAId leverages the [`alembica`](https://github.com/open-and-sustainable/alembica) pure Go package to manage interactions with Large Language Models.
 This foundation allows us to concentrate on developing robust protocol-based information extraction tools while `alembica` handles the standardized communication with various LLMs through consistent JSON data schemas, ensuring reliability and interoperability across different AI services.

-### Architecture
+### Toolkit Architecture
+The prismAId toolkit is structured as a set of modular tools (Download, Convert, Review) that can be used together or independently:

-- **Go Module**: Core logic and API access are implemented in Go.
+- **Go Module**: Core logic and API access for all tools are implemented in Go.
+- **Cross-Language Support**: Each tool is accessible through:
   - **Python Package**: Python wrapper around a C shared library compiled from the Go code.
-- **R Package**: Contains a C shared library with an intermediate C wrapper, enabling R interaction with the shared library.
+  - **R Package**: Contains a C shared library with an intermediate C wrapper, enabling R interaction.
+  - **Julia Package**: Contains a C shared library with Julia bindings for direct integration.
 - **Self-Contained Binaries**: Simplifies setup by packaging all dependencies within the binaries.
 - **Cross-Platform Compatibility**: Fully operational across Windows, macOS, and Linux.

 ### Development Philosophy
+- **Modularity**: Tools that work together but can be used independently.
 - **Open Source**: We value community contributions and transparency.
 - **CI/CD Pipelines**: Automated testing and deployment maintain quality and reliability.